ultimate271/notes/dastoyevsky/brothers01.03.md

 between his father and his elder brother Dmitri, who was in open quarrel with his father and even planning to bring an action against him.

+### Conclusion, this being the first time the family is united, the narrator takes us back to talk of the youngest son Alexey
 The family, I repeat, was now united for the first time, and some of its members met for the first time in their lives.
 The younger brother, Alexey, had been a year already among us, having been the first of the